justin4v/ZettelNotes/Language/Java/JMM/JMM 相关概念.md

 - Within a sequentially consistent execution, there is a total order over all individual actions (such as a read or a write) which is consistent with program order.
 - Each individual action is atomic and is immediately visible to every thread.
 - If a program has no data races, then all executions of the program will appear to be sequentially consistent。
-- As noted before, sequential consistency and/or freedom from data races still allows errors arising from groups of operations that need to be perceived atomically, as shown in Figure 6。
+- As noted before, sequential consistency and/or freedom from data races still allows errors arising from groups of operations that need to be perceived atomically, as shown in 原子性代码示例 。

+# 参考
+[JSR-133: Java Memory Model and Thread Specification]